 The time required to obtain approval by the FDA and comparable foreign regulatory authorities is unpredictable but typically takes many years following the commencement of preclinical and clinical studies and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 The novel nature of our product candidates may create further challenges in obtaining regulatory approval.
 For example, the FDA and comparable foreign regulatory authorities have limited experience with regulating the development and commercialization of T-cell immunotherapies, particularly allogeneic T-cell product candidates, and CAR T therapies, including assessing the comparability of different versions of such product candidates.
-In addition, approval policies, regulatory positions or the type and amount of clinical and other data necessary to gain approval may change during the course of a product candidate's clinical development and throughout regulatory interactions, and may vary among jurisdictions, particularly for novel therapies.
-The European Commission (EC) has approved the Marketing Authorization Application (MAA) for Ebvallo as a monotherapy treatment for patients with EBV+ PTLD who have received at least one prior therapy under "exceptional circumstances," which is a pathway under which EC grants marketing authorization when "comprehensive data cannot be obtained even after authorization."
+In addition, approval policies, regulations, regulatory positions or the type and amount of clinical and other data necessary to gain approval may change during the course of a product candidate's clinical development and throughout regulatory interactions, and may vary among jurisdictions, particularly for novel therapies.
+The European Commission (EC) and the MHRA has approved the Marketing Authorization Application (MAA) for Ebvallo as a monotherapy treatment for patients with EBV+ PTLD who have received at least one prior therapy under "exceptional circumstances," which is a pathway under which EC and MHRA grant marketing authorization when "comprehensive data cannot be obtained even after authorization."
 Under the exceptional circumstances marketing authorization, our commercial partner, Pierre Fabre, is subject to ongoing post-marketing obligations to continue confirmation of the benefits of Ebvallo, and if any of our other product candidates are approved under this pathway, we or our future commercial partners will be subject to this obligation.
 Continuation of the Ebvallo marketing authorization is subject to annual re-assessment.
-The annual re-assessment will determine whether the Ebvallo marketing authorization should be maintained, changed, or suspended, based on Pierre Fabre's fulfillment of post-mark
+The annual re-assessment will determine whether the Ebvallo marketing authorization should be maintained, changed, or suspended, based on Pierre Fabre's fulfillment of post-marketing obligations and the risk/benefit profile of Ebvallo.
+If we, or our commercial partners, do not satisfy the ongoing post-marketing obligations or the EC determines that the risk/benefit profile of Ebvallo is not acceptable, the EC may change or suspend the marketing approval for Ebvallo.
+We have not obtained regulatory approval for any other product candidate, and it is possible that none of our existing product candidates or any future product candidates will ever obtain regulatory approval.